 Master of Science in Health Science (Nurse Anesthesia)

 Today's nurse anesthetists need advanced theoretical knowledge and extensive clinical experience to meet the critical demands of their profession.
-La Roche College's graduate program in health sciences offers an integrated approach to nurse anesthesia education: a valuable blend of theoretical classroom learning and clinical practice and research that's geared to a complex and rapidly changing field.
+La Roche College's graduate program in health science offers an integrated approach to nurse anesthesia education: a valuable blend of theoretical classroom learning and clinical practice and research that's geared to a complex and rapidly changing field.

 Current Certified Registered Nurse Anesthetists (CRNA) can supplement their clinical expertise and earn advanced degrees with part-time, graduate-level study.